Avid Technology (NASDAQ:AVID) Hits New 1-Year High at $16.43

-Shares of Avid Technology, Inc. (NASDAQ:AVID) hit a new 52-week high on Wednesday .
+Avid Technology, Inc. (NASDAQ:AVID)’s share price reached a new 52-week high during mid-day trading on Wednesday .
 The company traded as high as $16.43 and last traded at $16.16, with a volume of 5075 shares changing hands.
 The stock had previously closed at $14.82.

 A number of research analysts have weighed in on the stock.
 Northland Securities reaffirmed a “buy” rating and set a $17.00 price target on shares of Avid Technology in a research report on Friday, September 25th.
-B. Riley lifted their price target on shares of Avid Technology from $13.50 to $18.00 and gave the company a “buy” rating in a research report on Thursday, December 31st.
 Zacks Investment Research cut shares of Avid Technology from a “buy” rating to a “hold” rating in a research report on Wednesday, November 25th.
-Finally, BidaskClub raised shares of Avid Technology from a “sell” rating to a “hold” rating in a research report on Wednesday, September 30th.
+BidaskClub raised shares of Avid Technology from a “sell” rating to a “hold” rating in a research report on Wednesday, September 30th.
+Finally, B. Riley lifted their price target on shares of Avid Technology from $13.50 to $18.00 and gave the company a “buy” rating in a research report on Thursday, December 31st.
 Three investment analysts have rated the stock with a hold rating and three have issued a buy rating to the company.
 Avid Technology has an average rating of “Buy” and a consensus target price of $13.60.

 The business’s 50-day moving average price is $13.40 and its 200 day moving average price is $9.59.
 The firm has a market capitalization of $717.09 million, a price-to-earnings ratio of 37.79 and a beta of 1.30.